supertree-toolkit/stk/doc/tutorial.rst

 Note that spaces have been replaced with underscores and there are spaces *both* sides of the '=' sign.

-Alternatively, create a simple CSV (Comma Seperated Value) file in Excel or similar.
+Alternatively, create a simple CSV (Comma Separated Value) file in Excel or similar.
 The above will look like this:

 .. code-block:: bash